guardian/grunt-dir2json/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-0.1.0 - first release
+* 0.1.0 - first release
-0.1.1 - trailing slashes in 'root' option are now ignored
+* 0.1.1 - trailing slashes in 'root' option are now ignored
+* 0.1.2 - AMD, JSONP and pretty-print options